 After the restructuring of AKMED, which started in early 2016 through its merger with Koç University, the scope of interest and research of AKMED now covers the entire Mediterranean world from the Strait of Gibraltar to the Eastern Mediterranean coasts and southern Europe to North Africa.
 The staff at AKMED has carried on its activities with enthusiasm and eagerness since my appointment as AKMED Director on January 1st, 2017, and my “introduction period” to the university and the institution.

 The desire to fulfill our social responsibilities has added a whole new excitement to us.
-At the end of March, a meeting on ancient civilizations and archaeology was held at AKMED for vision-impaired citizens and their attendants in cooperation with the Antalya branch of the Altınokta Körler Association on the occasion of the 53rd Library Week celebrations.
-As the AKMED team, we celebrated April 23rd by participating in the activity held at the Kızıllı Köyü Primary School by the Antalya branch of the Turkish Education Volunteers Foundation (TEGV).
+At the end of March, a meeting on ancient civilizations and archaeology was held at AKMED for sight-impaired citizens and their companions in cooperation with the Antalya branch of the Altınokta Körler Association on the occasion of the 53rd Library Week.
+As the AKMED team, we celebrated April 23rd by participating in the activity held at the Kızıllı Köyü Primary School by the Antalya branch of TEGV.
 We played ball, painted our faces, and embraced the Republic with our children.